dnsimple/dnsimple-support/content/articles/url-record.markdown

 ---
 title: What is a URL record?
-excerpt: Welcome to DNSimple.
-This article is about our URL record.
-Enjoy low cost hosted DNS services, an easy to use web interface, and REST API.
+excerpt: What is an URL record and how to create URL records with DNSimple.
 categories:
 - DNS
 ---